-Verbal praise
+• Verbal praise

 Students thrive on immediate feedback for doing the right thing.
 The place of verbal praise remains key in sustaining a positive classroom culture and ethos.
 Beyond the lesson any member of staff may telephone, write or email parents/ carers to pass on positive feedback.
+Each subject area or year group may also have their own systems for passing on positive feedback such as annual award ceremonies, postcards, e-certificates, Wallington Week articles or 'pizza parties' for example.

-• Positive Points (House Points)
+• Positive Points

-Positive Points (House Points) can be awarded by all staff for positive reasons above and beyond the normal expectations of a student at this school.
-These are recorded on Class Charts and parents/carers will receive notifications.
-Positive Points are also shown on school reports for all year groups.
+Positive Points can be awarded by all staff for positive reasons above and beyond the normal expectations of a student at this school.
+These must be recorded on Class Charts.
+Positive Points will be shown on school reports for all year groups.